Home » MBA Program » Faculty

 • Capital Market Research

-Professor Dontoh’s research focuses on analytical aspects of the economics of information.
+His research focuses on analytical aspects of the economics of information.
 He has investigated a number of analytical and empirical issues in accounting related to effects of mandated and discretionary accounting disclosures, their effects on managerial decision making, and on firm market value.
-Professor Dontoh has published a number of articles in a wide range of journals, including The Accounting Review, Contemporary Accounting Research, Review of Accounting Studies and other leading research journals in accounting.
+He has published a number of articles in a wide range of journals, including The Accounting Review, Contemporary Accounting Research, Review of Accounting Studies and other leading research journals in accounting.
 He is a member of several academic associations.

-Professor Dontoh teaches Managerial and Financial Accounting mostly in the undergraduate program at the Stern School.
+He teaches Managerial and Financial Accounting mostly in the undergraduate program at the NYU Stern School of Business.
 As the Director of the Undergraduate Program in Accounting, he is responsible for overseeing development of the undergraduate curriculum in accounting which has been consistently rated in top 10 accounting programs in the country.

-Associate Professor of Management and Organizations, NYU Stern School of Business
+Clinical Associate Professor of Management Communication, NYU Stern School of Business

 Email bh849@stern.nyu.edu